CannerCMS/docs.canner.io/docs/schema-page-tags.md

 - `keyName`: A unique key
 - `graphql`: The graphql string to fetch the data
-- `getValue`: Get the value from fetched data, this could allow you to transform your data.
+- `transformData`: Get the value from fetched data, this could allow you to transform your data.
 - `uiParams`: For more detailed UI settings
   - `formatter`: Format the value for the final view